mahmoudimus/ac/docs/public/concepts/understanding-ondemand.md

 from errors or to facilitate support.
 * During either kind of restart, your add-on may choose to receive a webhook from each instance that your add-on is installed on.
-* The first access of each instance after a restart may have higher latency as caches are repopulated.
+* The first request to each instance after a restart may have higher latency as caches are repopulated.

 #### Therefore, your add-on should:
 * Be resilient to an OnDemand instance being slow or temporarily unavailable.